Table of Contents[Hide][Show]

 Your Sonos speaker system does an incredible job at producing a rich and full sound.
 But that sound is only as good as its source.
 And sending audio from your record player to your Sonos speakers using Bluetooth sucks.
 If you want that warm vinyl sound on your home stereo system, then don’t dull it with a Bluetooth connection.

-The Sonos Five has a direct 3.5 mm input line-in port enabling you to connect any wired external audio source including a CD player, projector, computer, cassette deck, or other device.
+The Sonos Five has a direct 3.5 mm input line-in port, enabling you to connect any wired external audio source.
+This can include a CD player, projector, computer, cassette deck, or other device.

 Yes, the Sonos Five is expensive.
 I agree.
 I went through the same debate myself.
 But I ultimately went with the Sonos Five because I wanted a more pristine and warmer sound quality for the playback of my vinyl collection.